Pierre Chanoux

 Pierre Chanoux (1828 - 9 February 1909) was a Benedictine monk in charge of a mountain convent and hospice.
-He was an amateur botanist who started a garden of alpine plants, still maintained as the Chanousia Alpine Botanical Garden located at located at 2170 meters altitude near Mont Blanc, at the Little St Bernard Pass in France, but maintained by the frontier Italian commune of La Thuile (Aosta Valley).
+He was an amateur botanist who started a garden of alpine plants, still maintained as the Chanousia Alpine Botanical Garden located at 2170 meters altitude near Mont Blanc, at the Little St Bernard Pass in France, but maintained by the frontier Italian commune of La Thuile (Aosta Valley).

 Biography

 Pierre was born in Champorcher, in the Aosta Valley, to a poor family of shepherds.
 In 1845, he began studies in Aosta, soon joining the seminary and ordained in 1855.
 He entered the Order of Saints Maurice and Lazarus, which included a religious, previously militant, but later Benedictine order linked to the House of Savoy, and was initially assigned to Valgrisenche until 1859.
 By 1860 he was named rector of the hospice of Little St Bernard.
 There he would erect structures aimed at popularizing the zone and hospice.
 He made payment for stays voluntary.
 He added a small astronomic observatory, and collected archeologic and geologic items from the area.
 But his links to the botanist Lino Vaccari (1873 – 1951), aided his interest in botanical collection and cultivation, in part seeking to increase the ability of these regions to serve agriculture.
 He also had a Franciscan urging to protect local fauna.
 He received funds for his Chanousia Alpine Botanical Garden (founded in 1897) from his religious order and the Ministry of Agriculture.
 In the last years of his life, he was accused by authorities of fostering illegal smuggling across the frontier.
 After Chanoux's death, it was directed by Vaccari, who edited some of Chanoux's manuscripts.
 However, the wars of the twentieth century were not helpful for the garden or hospice.